Logo

 What is a CRM for small businesses?

-A CRM (Customer Relationship Management) system is a software tool that helps small businesses manage customer interactions, store contact information, track leads, and automate tasks like follow-ups and marketing campaigns.
+A CRM (Customer Relationship Management) system is a software tool that helps small businesses manage customer interactions, store contact information, track leads, and automate tasks such as follow-ups and marketing campaigns.
 Unlike enterprise-level CRMs, those designed for small businesses prioritize simplicity, affordability, and ease of use, enabling small teams to streamline operations without extensive technical expertise.

 Why are small businesses interested in CRM?